-Students on suspension are notified in writing by the Chief Student Affairs Officer and a registration hold is place on the student account.
-A student appeal of an academic suspension requires a written petition to the Chief Student Affairs Officer for reinstatement as an active student.
+Students on suspension are notified in writing by the Vice President of Student Development and a registration hold is place on the student account.
+A student appeal of an academic suspension requires a written petition to the Vice President of Student Development for reinstatement as an active student.
 Upon completion of a semester of suspension, students must meet with an academic advisor and develop an academic improvement plan.